Physicist91/uwhpsc/notes/homework1.rst

 * Start using *git* (:ref:`git`) to download course materials,
 * Create your own bitbucket repository to keep your coursework and post homeworks to be graded.
 * Make sure you have some necessary software installed.
+(If you use SageMathCloud, you should have everything needed.)

 Start early on this assignment so that you can get help from the TAs and/or discussion board if you have trouble with software or with using *git*.